 Okay, let’s get this review on the trail.

-I’ve been using Merrell footwear since the late 90s.
+I’ve been using one form or another of Merrell hiking boot models since the late 90s.
 My experiences of their hiking gear can only be described as varied.
 Since I first pulled on a pair of their Trail running shoes I’m happy to say that overall quality has improved massively.